pulumi/pulumi-hugo/themes/default/content/blog/exploring-circular-dependencies/index.md

 ## Option 1: State

-Instead of referencing outputs directly from our stack’s previous deploy and manually deploying twice, we could introduce a special type called “state”.
+Instead of referencing outputs directly from our stack’s previous deploy and manually deploying twice, we could introduce a special type called “State”.

-The `state` object does 3 tasks:
+The `State` object does 3 tasks:

 1. Read the value from the previous deployment, or provide a default if it’s the first deployment.
 2. Update the value in the stack state using a “set” method.